dwp/dataworks-emr-relauncher/README.md

 # dataworks-emr-relauncher

-## An AWS lambda which receives CloudWatch events from Pdm Cluster failing with an error and handles it.
+## An AWS lambda which receives CloudWatch events from ADG or PDM Cluster failing with an error and handles it.

 This repo contains Makefile to fit the standard pattern.
 This repo is a base to create new non-Terraform repos, adding the githooks submodule, making the repo ready for use.